redhat-adsa/HowWeEnable/workshops/git_101/03-advanced.md

            modified:   workshops/git_101/03-advanced.md
    ```

-   `Note:` Stash will not store files that have not been added with `git add`.
+   _Note:_ `git stash` will not store files that have not been added with `git add`.

 ## Branching Strategies

-There are many different strategies for branching code, however the feature branch strategy has become the standard in Open Source this is also referred to as [Github Flow](https://guides.github.com/introduction/flow/).
+There are many different strategies for branching code, however the feature branch strategy has become the standard in Open Source.
+This is also referred to as [GitHub Flow](https://guides.github.com/introduction/flow/).

-For in depth information on all strategies Martin Fowler has a great blog on it [here.](https://martinfowler.com/articles/branching-patterns.html)
+For in depth information on all strategies, Martin Fowler has a great blog on it [here.](https://martinfowler.com/articles/branching-patterns.html)

 ---